Contact Us

 Key parameters for choosing between network segmentation and microsegmentation:

-• Business scope: Implementing microsegmentation across core business areas can significantly reduce the lateral flow of a ransomware attack.10 Companies with numerous branches and departments seeking may choose microsegmentaton to enhance intra-network traffic.
+• Business scope: Implementing microsegmentation across core business areas can significantly reduce the lateral spread of a ransomware attack.
+Companies with numerous branches may choose microsegmentation to control intra-network traffic.

-• Level of security needed: Organizations with high network security needs such as Fortune 1000, global banks, insurance companies, or multinational corporations (MNCs) may select microsegmentation technologies to use finer-grained management and application-level security.
+• Level of security needed: Organizations with high network security needs, such as Fortune 1000 companies, global banks, or MNCs, may select microsegmentation for finer-grained management and application-level security.

-• Network complexity: 35% of IT specialists say that network complexity is an obstacle they encounter when segmenting their network.11 Organizations with less complex networks may utilize traditional network segmentation.
+• Network complexity: 35% of IT specialists say that network complexity is an obstacle when segmenting their network.
+Organizations with less complex networks may use traditional segmentation.

-• Financial budget: Microsegmentation integration with a security stack is expected to cost between $40K to $100K on average.13 Companies with lower finances and older infrastructure may choose network segmentation technology.
+• Financial budget: Microsegmentation integration with a security stack is expected to cost between $40K to $100K on average.
+Companies with limited budgets and older infrastructure may opt for network segmentation.

-• Skilled labor availability: ~40% of IT specialists state that lack of skills and expertise for segmentation is their main issue for implementing microsegmentation.14 Companies with low-skilled labor or resources may select network segmentation since segmenting physical network VLANS and access control lists requires less technical knowledge compared to developing logical microsegments.
+• Skilled labor availability: ~40% of IT specialists report a lack of skills and expertise as their main issue when implementing microsegmentation.
+Companies with limited technical staff may select traditional network segmentation.

 Vendor selection criteria